What is Goods in Transit Insurance?

 Tell us everything

-It’s essential to tell the Bollington team about any of your contracted conditions of carriage.
-Only then can we ensure that you have the right level of Goods in Transit insurance cover.
+It’s recommended that you tell the Gallagher team about any of your contracted conditions of carriage.
+Only then can we ensure that you have the appropriate level of Goods in Transit insurance cover.
 This can range from coverage for the entire value of the goods you are transporting to an allotted amount per tonne of items.

 Call or click for a quick quotation

 Please note that these Frequently Asked Questions are not a substitute for the policy wording

 Why do I need goods in transit insurance?

 Because many major customers insist on it, and because the cost of replacing lost or damaged goods could easily be harmful to your business.